OWASP/www-chapter-stockholm/index.md

 Please review our schedule at [Meetup](https://www.meetup.com/owasp-stockholm/) for upcoming talks.

 ## March 2022 Weekly Chapter Meeting
-The next chapter meeting is on 8th March 2022.
+The next chapter meeting is on 8th March 2022 5:30pm for max 45 minutes.
 Anyone who is interested in working with the Stockholm Chapter is welcome to attend.

-Leaders Zoom Account Three is inviting you to a scheduled Zoom meeting.

 Topic: OWASP Stockholm weekly group meeting
 Time: Mar 8, 2022 05:30 PM Stockholm